csgardn2/eve_industry/eve_industry/code/documentation/mainpage.md

 arguments are required.
 This table below lists the required and optional command line arguments for each mode.

-See @ref args_t::mode_t for additional command line usage.
+See @ref args::eve_industry_t::mode_t for additional command line usage.

 Dependencies
 ----